-In 2017, a LinkedIn profile is a necessity for all nonprofit leaders—absence from the professional networking site can raise a bigger red flag than even the weakest profile.
+In today's world, a LinkedIn profile is a necessity for all nonprofit leaders—absence from the professional networking site can raise a bigger red flag than even the weakest profile.
 A recent CareerBuilder study found that employers are 57 percent less likely to interview a prospect who doesn’t have an online presence.
 In many ways, LinkedIn functions as a professional fingerprint.
 Executive search consultants use LinkedIn to research candidates, confirm work experience, and find contact information.
 Beyond these basic functions, LinkedIn also provides a means to gauge a candidate’s overall professionalism and sophistication.
 A sharp profile can make a lasting impression on a search consultant.
 To this end, my colleagues and I mined our broad experience working with top candidates and put together six recommendations to help nonprofit leaders get noticed on LinkedIn.

 Emphasize results and explain experience.